mscwilson/changelog-creator/README.md

 Version 0.2.0 (2022-02-01)
 -----------------------
-Publish Gradle module file with bintrayUpload (#255) Update snyk integration to include project name in GitHub action (#8) - thanks @ExternalPerson!
+Publish Gradle module file with bintrayUpload (#255) Update snyk integration to include project name in GitHub action (#8)
 ```
 This Action gets the version number from the name of the release branch: "Release/{{ version }}" or "release/{{ version }}".
 The date is today's date.

 The commits are all the commits on the release branch, up until the "Prepare for {{ previous }} release" commit, excluding any without issue numbers.

-If the commit was authored by someone not in the "snowplow" organisation, then it's from an external contributor.
-Their username is added to thank them.
+NB: external contributors are not listed, [see below](#getting-snowplow-org-insider-knowledge).

 ### Version strings
 A repo could have the current version written in several places, e.g. the version file, throughout the README, tests, etc.